Sneden/Plugin-using-Applescript/README.md

 Perks :
 Reduces time significantly by opening multiple links at a time with a click of just 2 buttons on the mouse.

+Below is the script :

+on run {input, parameters}
+set theURLs to paragraphs of (the clipboard) tell application "Google Chrome" tell front window repeat with i from 1 to the length of theURLs set activetab to make new tab at end of tabs with properties {URL:item i of theURLs}
+end repeat
+end tell
+end tell
+end run